JQR888/Emojipedia/README.md

 # Emojipedia
-This is an app that lists and explains the meaning of each emoji.
-Hope you like it!!!
+This app provides a comprehensive list of emojis, each accompanied by its specific meaning.
+Enjoy exploring!